open-mpi/mtt/docs/pages/environment_setup.md

 	$ deactivate

+More information is available at [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).
 #### Problems you may encounter.

-* If python.h is missing you need to install python-dev and/or python3-dev.
+* If python.h is missing you need to pip install python-dev and/or python3-dev.
-* If pg_config is not found you may need to install libpq-dev.
+* If pg_config is not found you may need to pip install libpq-dev.
 * Psycopg errors mean python-psycopg2 and/or python3-psycopg2 need to be installed.
 * Other packages that could be missing are:
   * automake